linorosa/food/recipes/cottage-pie.md

 Spread mashed potatoes over the top.

-Bake for 30 minutes until top is slightly browned.
+Bake for 30 minutes at 350F until top is slightly browned.